 Committee members are obliged to treat AEC business as confidential and to declare any conflict of interest to the Committee.
 Members are required to complete a Confidentiality Acknowledgement and Conflict of Interest Undertaking prior to their appointment.
 If members have any questions or concerns about an application they may seek clarification from the researcher, prior to the meeting, after consulting the Chair.

 The Committee will deal with situations in which a conflict of interest arises by:

 - Requiring members to disclose the nature of their interest and conflict as soon as practicable after they become aware of anything that may be reasonably considered to be a conflict of interest.

 - Requiring a member whose objectivity may be influenced by an interest (including consideration of a proposal submitted by that member) to leave the meeting at an appropriate time (certainly during the decision making process).

-- Considering and responding to any concern raised by a researcher or staff member that an AEC member has an interest that may have influenced the objectivity of an AEC decision.
+- Considering and responding to any concern raised by a researcher that an AEC member has an interest that may have influenced the objectivity of an AEC decision.
 In this instance, the Chair must advise the complainant, in writing, of the AEC’s response.
 If the complainant is not satisfied with the AEC’s response, a grievance may be lodged, in accordance with the UNE AEC Grievance Procedures.

 Frequency of meetings